 Try out searching for "lost bitcoins", "stole my money" or "scammers" together with the wallet's name, even if you think the wallet is generally trustworthy.
 For all the bigger wallets you will find accusations.
 Make sure you understand why they were made and if you are comfortable with the provider's reaction.

 Unfortunately we can’t find any source code.
-No such link on their website and neither can we find any relevant hit searching for their appId
+No such link on their website and neither can we find anything relevant on GitHub which leads to the verdict: not verifiable.

 Share onTwitter Facebook LinkedIn